groundnuty/k8s-wait-for/README.md

 Wait for all pods with a following label to enter 'Ready' state: wait_for.sh pod -lapp=develop-volume-gluster-krakow

+Wait for all selected pods to enter the 'Ready' state: wait_for.sh pod -l"release in (develop), chart notin (cross-support-job-3p)"

 Wait for all pods with a following label to enter 'Ready' or 'Error' state: wait_for.sh pod-we -lapp=develop-volume-gluster-krakow

+Wait for at least one pod to enter the 'Ready' state, even when the other ones are in 'Error' state: wait_for.sh pod-wr -lapp=develop-volume-gluster-krakow

 Wait for all the pods in that job to have a 'Succeeded' state: wait_for.sh job develop-volume-s3-krakow-init